is part of the Asian family of bodywork styles which include Thai Massage (Thailand), Shiatsu (Japan), Tui Na (China), and Yoga Therapy (India).

 There are countless success stories, and the effectiveness of these healing methods is beyond doubt for many millions of people.

 The Thai Healing Massage family of bodywork

-The body has a need for movement which is largely stifled in western society with our sedentary habits.
+The body has a need for movement which is largely stifled in Western society with our sedentary habits.

-Combined with stressful lifestyles, inadequate breathing and inability to deeply relax, the consequence is a long list of symptoms which plague humanity.
+Combined with stressful lifestyles, inadequate breathing, and the inability to deeply relax, the consequence is a long list of symptoms that plague humanity.

 Thai Massage offers a real solution to counteract and reverse those symptoms.

-Shama’s therapy courses are very clearly presented and give practitioners lots of tips to expand their repertoire to work with particular problems.
+“Shama’s therapy courses are very clearly presented and give practitioners lots of tips to expand their repertoire to work with particular problems.
 A real gem for serious therapists.